kholisrag/do-firewall-allowlister/README.md

 A Go service that automatically manages DigitalOcean firewall rules by allowing traffic from supported sources.
 The service can run as a daemon with scheduled updates or as a one-shot command.

+> Note: This project is personal project need for my own use case.
+> make this publicly available for anyone who might find it useful.
+> since this is also me for learning and trying out new things.
+> so it might not be the best code, but it works for me.
+> and i'm always open to suggestions and improvements.

 ## Features

 - 🔥 **Automatic Firewall Management**: Updates DigitalOcean firewall rules automatically